Management Area Program Projects

 RGS has been involved with grouse and woodcock habitat research and education since the 1960’s.
 A project dedicated in 1985 in northern Wisconsin formally kicked off the Management Area Program (MAP).

 This program provides technical and financial assistance to public land management agencies to assist in the management of the lands they control for early successional wildlife, including grouse and woodcock habitat.
 Economic harvesting of timber is a major consideration of many public forest overseers.
 Because the benefit to grouse and woodcock is in small-block timber harvesting, and most timber harvesters prefer to harvest in large blocks, the Society assists public land managers in several ways.
 These include: providing funding to build timber harvest access roads through public forest lands, thereby reducing the costs and promoting small-block cutting; providing technical assistance via professionally trained personnel to help implement small-block cutting; helping to maintain timber access roads in readiness for future cutting by seeding to minimize erosion; and giving financial assistance to shearing alder brush to promote habitat suitable for ruffed grouse and woodcock.

-The regional biologists working with local chapter representatives and the state wildlife and forestry agencies are responsible for setting up the projects.
+Regional staff are working with local chapter representatives and the state wildlife and forestry agencies are responsible for setting up the projects.

 There are currently over 700 projects in 28 states, encompassing more than 520,000 acres.
 Funding will exceed $4,000,000 from 1985 through 2014.
 Individual state maps are located in the MAP Maps table below.
 Individual project details, are available only to logged in and current RGS members via the Reports page.